 If services cannot be provided to all eligible individuals who apply, the Director of DVR will implement an Order of Selection (OOS) as set forth in this section.
 After determining eligibility counselors must assign a priority category and follow the Order of Selection set forth below for the provision of services.
 Individuals determined eligible prior to the date of implementation of the Order of Selection will continue to receive cost services.
 Maine DVR will notify all eligible individuals of the priority categories in the Order of Selection.
 Eligible individuals in priority categories not currently being served will be notified in writing of their assignment to a category and their right to appeal their category assignment.

 Whether in an Order of Selection or not, Maine DVR has assigned all applicants to an OOS category to ensure that DVR continues to serve the most significantly disabled.
 This was upon the advice of RSA staff during the 2011 Section107 Monitoring review.
-The priority category shall be assigned, based on their level of significance of disability; “Level of significance of disability” means one of the following: Priority Category 1, “most significantly disabled”; Priority Category 2, “significantly disabled”; or Priority Category 3, “disabled”.
+The priority category shall be assigned, based on their level of significance of disability; “Level of significance of disability” means one of the following: Priority Category 1, “ individual with a most significant disability”; Priority Category 2, “individual with a significant disability”; Priority Category 3, “individual with a significant disability” or Priority Category 4 “ All other eligible individuals” .
 Individuals with disabilities shall be served first based on significance of disability and second by date of application.
 Eligible individuals who do not meet the Order of Selection category currently being served will have access to services through information and referral.
 Individuals will be appropriately referred to other programs – including those of other core WIOA partners.

 B. THE JUSTIFICATION FOR THE ORDER